wxnnvs/ShadersReborn/README.md

 # Progress so far:
 🟢 Port Plugin API (Latest a4.3)

-🔴 PluginAPI.displayToChat() crashes the game

 🟠 Restyle Plugin Manager

 ⚪ Port Java support (coming after Plugin API, is gonna take a loooong time)

 ### Color codes
-🟢 - Done

-🟠 - In progress
+🟢 - Done | 🟠 - In progress | ⚪ - To-Do

-🔴 - Errors

-⚪ - To-Do
+## Known bugs:
+- Plugins using the displayToChat() function break the game 🟠

 ### This repository contains: